'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-An Afghan amputee sits at a Kabul hospital run by the International Committee of the Red Cross for war victims and the disabled on April 3, 2016.
+An Afghan amputee sits at a Kabul hospital for war victims and the disabled run by the International Committee of the Red Cross, on April 3, 2016.

 Shah Marai/AFP/Getty Images